SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The MITRE Coverage page shows the [MITRE ATT&CK](https://attack.mitre.org/) adversary techniques, tactics, and procedures (TTP) from the [Enterprise Matrix](https://attack.mitre.org/matrices/enterprise/) that are covered by rules in your system, based on your data sources.
-Not only can you filter on specific techniques to see how well you are covered for each, but you can filter on vendors and products that provide data sources so you can see the coverage they provide.
-This will allow you to evaluate the value of your data sources by adding or removing products from the list and seeing the impact those changes will have on coverage of attackers’ TTP.
+The MITRE Coverage page shows the [MITRE ATT&CK](https://attack.mitre.org/) adversary tactics, techniques, and procedures (TTP) from the [Enterprise Matrix](https://attack.mitre.org/matrices/enterprise/) that are covered by rules in your system.
+Not only can you filter on specific techniques to see how well you are covered for each, but you can filter on vendors and products that provide your data sources so you can see the coverage they give you.
+Adding or removing products from the list allows you to evaluate the effectiveness of your data sources.

 To determine your coverage, MITRE Coverage collects data from rules that have fired in the last 180 days.